pay off debt

 • A bank statement from a checking account that is open under your name

-Debt can seem overwhelming when you look at it as a whole.
+Debt can seem overwhelming when considered as a whole.
 But if you break it down into smaller pieces and focus on practical things to do each day, it is possible to get out and stay out of debt.
-That’s why we’ve compiled this list of strategies that you can use to pay off debt for good.
+That's why we've compiled this list of strategies for paying off debt for good.

 Note: The content provided in this article is only for informational purposes, and you should contact your financial advisor about your specific financial situation.